muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 - repair wording that sounds more solved than it really is
 - mode confusion between teaching and repair preview

-This matters because product polish must not outrun structural honesty.
+Product polish must not outrun structural honesty.

+That is the real rule.

 ---

-## 10. Relationship to casebook and repair layer
+## Relationship to casebook and repair layer 🔗

 This document should be read together with the casebook and fix layer, but not confused with them.